 It’s the biggest and most important church in Bratislava (69.37 meters long, 22.85 meters wide, and 16.02 meters high), built in Gothic style.
 There’s a replica of St. Steven’s crown, and it was historically used as the coronation church for the Hungarian kings.

 This was our favorite activity, primarily because of the above-referred streets, squares, and statues.
 The statues make the city center much more appealing as you never know what surprise you will see next.

 The most famous and unique is the Cumil (The watcher), there are two explanations for the status: the first says he represents the typical communist-era worker who doesn’t work, and the second is just looking up women’s skirts.
 We say: why not both :).
 But check also the Paparazzi, the Schone Naci, the Napoleon soldier, Hans Christian Andersen and so on…

 Food and Drink in Bratislava

-Our second fail in Bratislava happened when went lunching.
-When traveling we like to eat street and markets food, fast food and sometimes traditional food in restaurants.
+Our second fail in Bratislava happened when we went lunching.
+When traveling, we like to eat street and market food, fast food, and sometimes traditional food in restaurants.
 This time we went to:

-Bon Bon Cokoladovna – We had some good hot chocolate before, but this was probably one of the best hot chocolate ever.
-It was so creamy, soft, sweet.
+Bon Bon Cokoladovna – We had some excellent hot chocolate before, but this was probably one of the best hot chocolate ever.
+Not as good as in Panajachel, Guatemala, or in Oaxaca, Mexico, but still good.
+It was so creamy, soft, and sweet.
 Absolutely fantastic.
 It came with whipped cream and water on the side.
-Besides the hot chocolate, it has some good cakes (chocolate or not) and very good-looking bonbons.
+Besides the hot chocolate, it has some good cakes (chocolate or not) and beautiful bonbons.

-All in all, it was a very pleasant one-day side trip from Budapest, but we feel like Bratislava is the kind of city that you only need one day to visit.
+All in all, it was an enjoyable one-day side trip from Budapest, but we feel like Bratislava is the kind of city that you only need one day to visit.
 It just doesn’t have enough big attractions.